Alabama family pleads for return of son missing on family trip in Japan

 “It’s not unusual for Weston to blow off steam going to the woods and just exploring.
 That’s his happy place,” Higginbotham told CNN.
 “I’m thinking … he’s just off in the woods, and he got lost.”

-“We’re not going to leave (Japan) until we find Weston,” she added.
+“We’re not going to leave (Japan) until we find Weston,” she added, nodding to a search that now also includes Japanese police, civilian volunteers and the FBI.

 Weston is a junior at Auburn University studying environmental engineering.
 His mom described him as “the lover of Mother Nature,” a vegan who has plenty of experience outdoors, including solo hiking the Pyrenees mountains in Europe.
-She said it runs in the family, and they often go mountain biking, hiking and white water rafting together.
+It runs in the family, she said, and they often go mountain biking, hiking and white water rafting together.

 “While we were visiting a temple, Weston gets on a train,” Higginbotham said.
 “We’re texting him, saying, ‘Hey, where are you?’
 You know, ‘What are you doing?’”
 The family saw through the app that Weston stopped by a few stores before jumping back on the train – then his location was turned off.

 That was alarming and “so out of character,” Higginbotham said.
 He had never turned off his location before.
-By 2 a.m. that night, with no sign of Weston, the family reported him missing to local authorities.
+By 2 a.m., with no sign of Weston, the family reported him missing to local authorities.

-According to local police, Weston left Kyoto Station alone at 6 p.m. that day.
-He was last seen around 8 p.m. that evening on CCTV footage, walking alone in the city’s Yamashina area – on a path that led to a hiking trail in the nearby woods.
+Weston left Kyoto Station alone at 6 p.m. that day, according to local police.
+He was last seen around 8 p.m. on CCTV footage, walking alone in the city’s Yamashina area – on a path that led to a hiking trail in the nearby woods.

 “As the missing young man is unfamiliar with the area, we consider it vital to locate him as soon as possible and are doing everything possible to ensure his safe recovery at the earliest opportunity,” said the Kyoto prefectural police officer in charge of the case.